abhi3700/My_Learning_EOS/my_eos_essentials.md

 	[SOURCE](https://developers.eos.io/eosio-cpp/docs/communication-model#section-deferred-communication)

 24. ### How to store the big data in EOS?
 	It is not advisable to store the data in EOS blockchain.
-So, it can be stored in some centralized (AWS, Google,..) or decentralized storage system (IPFS, etc.) and then the link is stored on the chain.
+So, it can be stored in some centralized (AWS, Google, [Demux](https://medium.com/eosio/introducing-demux-deterministic-databases-off-chain-verified-by-the-eosio-blockchain-bd860c49b017),..) or decentralized storage system (IPFS, etc.) and then the link is stored on the chain.

 	#### NOTE: The uniqueness of IPFS is it is hash-based content addressing.
 Unlike centralized storage system, any change in file content will generate a new link altogether.